runpod/docs/docs/serverless/workers/handler-functions.md

 ## Error handling

-When an exception occurs in your handler function, the RunPod SDK automatically captures it, marking the [job status](/serverless/endpoints/job-states) as `FAILED` and returning the exception details in the job results.
+When an exception occurs in your handler function, the RunPod SDK automatically captures it, marks the [job status](/serverless/endpoints/job-states) as `FAILED` and returns the exception details in the job results.

 For custom error responses: